 Fr.
 John Hopkins, LC

-Dr. Klewicki serves as Associate PsyD Program Director, Associate Professor, and Clinical Supervisor at the Institute for Psychological Sciences at Divine Mercy University, and is a licensed Clinical Psychologist in Virginia.
+Dr. Klewicki serves as PsyD Program Director, Associate Professor, and Clinical Supervisor at the Institute for Psychological Sciences at Divine Mercy University, and is a licensed Clinical Psychologist in Virginia.
 She holds both a Ph.D. in Clinical Psychology and a Master’s Degree in Theology from Fuller Theological Seminary in Pasadena, CA. Dr. Klewicki has been in clinical practice for over 17 years.
 She currently has a private practice in Virginia, which focuses on providing psychotherapy and psychological assessments to adolescents, adults, and couples.
 She has been a member of the IPS clinical faculty for many years as both Assistant Professor and Associate Professor.
 She has experience speaking to both lay and academic audiences around issues of communication, Catholic relationships, marriage, family life, parenting, and child development through the integration of sound Psychology and solid Catholic Theology.
 She has been a guest on several radio shows and also writes for the Catholic Digest magazine.
-Her clinical and research interests include psychological assessment of adolescents and adults especially the use of assessment as a therapeutic technique and the psychotherapy process especially the relationship between therapist and client as a tool for growth.